davidtchiu/davidtchiu.github.io/teaching/cs240/lab.testing/index.md

 ## CS 240 - Software Engineering

-### In-Class Exercise: Unit Testing (Jasmine)
+### In-Class Exercise: Unit Testing

 As your team continues to develop personas and scenarios by which they interact with your software, we can begin refining some user stories for development.
 This lab is meant to help you jumpstart the requirements needed for Project 1.

 #### Student Outcomes

-- To identify and write user stories
+- To debug and code through systematic testing
-- To practice the agile design process: sprint planning
+- To write and run unit tests

 #### Starter Code and Git